ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    </pre>

+-

--  For all other patches (as long as the upstream stable is appropriate) the fix has to be sent upstream (when the problem is there as well and the patch is not a backport) and to stable@kernel.org (if it has not been sent there before).
-As soon as that is accepted there, it will come back its way when we pull stable updates.
+   -  For all other patches, it is advised to push the fix upstream when appropriate, ie. the problem exists upstream, and CC'ing stable@kernel.org during the process.
+As soon as the patch is accepted upstream/upstream-stable, it will naturally find it's way back down into our Ubuntu kernel when we pull upstream stable updates.

 .. _how_will_updates_be_provided_in_the_archive: